 Tuberculosis on Campus: What You Need to Know

-Recently, UW and Public Health – Seattle & King County (PHSKC) were notified that a person at the University of Washington’s Seattle campus was diagnosed with active tuberculosis (TB).
+In June of 2017, UW and Public Health – Seattle & King County (PHSKC) were notified that a person at the University of Washington’s Seattle campus was diagnosed with active tuberculosis (TB).
 This person is hospitalized and receiving treatment.

 Public Health is working with UW to determine who may have been exposed, notify anyone affected, test those who were exposed for possible infection, and provide guidance and information to the UW community.

 About 150 people have been identified as having had contact with the individual and are being tested.
 All of these have been notified of their possible exposure with the letter linked to here.
 Testing includes having either a TB skin test or a blood test.
 The skin test is then read 48-72 hours later.